ISUgenomics/B_dahlbomii_Genome_And_Annotation/04_Kraken.md

 awk '$1>0 && $3>100' BdahlbomiiHiC_R2.fastq.report |uniq|sort -k1,1nr  >BdahlbomiiHiC_R2.fastq.report.summary
 ```

 These all came out a little odd because of the use of an older database that included the H. glycines genome.
-Need to remake this database and rerun the above scripts.
-08/08/23